Creamy Parmesan Rice Recipe

 Instructions

-- Rinse uncooked rice in a colander until the water comes out clear.
-Grate your parmigiano cheese and set aside.
+- Rinse the uncooked rice in a colander until the water becomes clear.
+Grate the parmigiano cheese with a box grater or microplane and set aside.

-- Add half of the butter (2 tablespoons) and olive oil to a medium saucepan over medium heat.
-Melt butter and add rice and toast until just lightly browned, 1-2 minutes.
+- Add the olive oil and half of the butter (2 tablespoons) to a medium saucepan and set over medium heat to let the butter melt.
+Add the rice and toast until lightly browned, about 1-2 minutes.
+Stir frequently to prevent burning.

-- Add broth and salt to the pot with rice.
-Bring mixture to a boil, then reduce heat and simmer, covered with a tight-fitting lid for about 15 minutes, occasionally stirring until rice is tender and most of the liquid is absorbed.
+- Add the chicken broth and salt to the rice and bring to a boil.
+Reduce the heat and simmer covered, stirring occasionally, until rice is tender and most of the liquid is absorbed, about 15 minutes.

-- Stir in the remaining 2 tbsp butter and lemon juice if using.
-Fluff rice with a fork, and fold in the parmigiano cheese—season with extra parmigiano and pepper to taste.
-Enjoy warm.
+- Stir in the remaining 2 tablespoons of butter and the lemon juice (if using).
+Fluff the rice with a fork, then fold in the parmigiano cheese.
+Season to taste with extra parmigiano and black pepper.
+Enjoy warm!

 Notes